 Drop in a supplier PDF and it comes back as a draft entry with the source document attached.
-Customer invoices run through the same gate.
-You review what the AI did, fix the exceptions, and approve.
+Customer invoices get the same review.
+You check what the AI did, fix the exceptions, and approve.

 The review queue names the one thing each bill needs.
 Clear it from the keyboard — J/K to move, A to approve.